-Percutaneous nephrolithotomy is a procedure to remove problem kidney stones that are too large to pass on their own.
-Typically this procedure is used when other methods are unsuccessful or not possible.
+Percutaneous nephrolithotomy (per-kew-TAY-nee-us NEF-roh-leh-THOT-oh-mee) is a surgery to remove kidney stones that are too large to pass on their own.
+A healthcare provider usually suggests percutaneous nephrolithotomy (PCNL) when other methods to pass a kidney stone are unsuccessful or not possible.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A urologist performs percutaneous nephrolithotomy.
 A urologist is a healthcare provider who specializes in surgical conditions and diseases that affect your urinary tract.
 They’ll make a small incision (cut) in your back or side to access your kidneys and remove the kidney stone.

 Percutaneous nephrolithotomy has a success rate of approximately 75% to 98%.

 Between 2007 and 2017, urologists performed nearly 20,000 PCNLs.
 Urologists who specialize in kidney stones typically perform PCNLs.